Primary Playground

 Summary: There are many reasons to feel different.
 Maybe it’s how you look or talk, or where you’re from; maybe it’s what you eat, or something just as random.
 It’s not easy to take those first steps into a place where nobody really knows you yet, but somehow you do it.

-This book reminds us that we all feel like outsiders sometimes-and how brave it is that we go forth anyway.
+This book reminds us that we all feel like outsiders sometimes and how brave it is that we go forth anyway.
 And that sometimes, when we reach out and begin to share our stories, others will be happy to meet us halfway.

 All Are Welcome